MCT: A Guide to the Fat That Helps You Lose Weight

 One study showed that athletes who took 6 grams or about 1.5 teaspoons of MCTs with food before cycling had lower lactate levels and found it easier to exercise, compared to those taking LCTs.[*] And a study published in the journal Cell Metabolism concluded that supplying ketones directly led to longer performance with less muscle pain in endurance athletes. [*]

-In a study of 24 obese men who took MCT with flaxseed oil and phytosterols for a month, their total cholesterol concentration decreased by 12.5 percent and LDL cholesterol lowered by 13.9 percent.[*] In addition, they raised levels of their healthy HDL cholesterol.[*][*][*] And some research has some that MCTs can play a role in reducing inflammatory markers, which all play a role in inflammation (which increases the risk of heart disease).[*]
+In a study of 24 obese men who took MCT with flaxseed oil and phytosterols for a month, their total cholesterol concentration decreased by 12.5 percent and LDL cholesterol lowered by 13.9 percent.[*] In addition, they raised levels of their healthy HDL cholesterol.[*][*][*] And some research has some that MCTs can play a role in reducing inflammatory markers, which all play a role in inflammation (which increases the risk of heart issues).[*]

 The medium chain triglyceride MCT goes straight to the liver from the gut, because they are shorter than long chain triglycerides.[*] That means they are turned into ketones—an instant source of energy produced by the breakdown of large amounts of fat.
-Here’s the cool part: Ketones can cross the blood-brain barrier to provide fuel to the brain, rather than rely on glucose.[*][*] So some research has shown that MCT has a positive effect on reducing seizures.[*][*][*] Studies have also shown that 20 to 70 grams of supplemental MCTs, that include caprylic acid or capric acid, can improve the symptoms of mild-to-moderate Alzheimer’s.[*] It may work through the ketones that block protein receptors that cause memory loss.[*][*]
+Here’s the cool part: Ketones can cross the blood-brain barrier to provide fuel to the brain, rather than rely on glucose.[*][*] So some research has shown that MCT has a positive effect on reducing seizures.[*][*][*] Studies have also shown that 20 to 70 grams of supplemental MCTs, that include caprylic acid or capric acid, can improve the symptoms of age-related cognitive decline.[*] It may work through the ketones that block protein receptors that cause memory loss.[*][*]

 Antibacterial, Antiviral and Antifungal